sev7enwonder/Interview-Questions-and-Answers/README.md

-#Full-stack Developer Interview Questions and Answers
+# Software Developer Interview Questions

-This repo contains a number of full-stack developer interview questions that can be used when vetting potential candidates.
+This repo contains a number of interview questions that can be used when vetting potential candidates

 ## <a name='toc'>Table of Contents</a>